tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 1. After I choose some work, I will set a timer
 1. After I set a timer, I will start working
 1. After the timer goes off, I will take a break
+1. Repeat

 Rather than determining an exact time for your work or break, you base your actions on the previous step you took (with the helpful guidance of a timer).

-While not a habit in the way we normally talk about them, meetings can also provide anchors for habit stacking.
-Consider the following, "after I am done with stand up, I will take a 15 minute walking break."
-I like tying activities to meetings because I know I will already have context switched out of my coding project for the day.
-Breaking after a meeting can help clear out some of the attention residue as I begin getting into the problem headspace.
+While not a habit in the way we normally talk about them, I find meetings are excellent anchors for habit stacking.
+Consider the following, "after I am done with stand up, I will take a 15-minute walking break."
+I like tying activities to meetings because I know I will already have context switched away from my previous work.
+Breaking after a meeting can help clear out the attention residue built up during the meeting and reset your brain for other work.

 ##### Time-block Planning